By Latitude · April 9, 2026

 1. Latitude — Best for Production-Based Eval Generation and Issue Tracking

-Latitude is purpose-built for the use case where W&B's experiment-tracking model falls short: live production AI applications where failure modes emerge continuously, annotation queues surface them for review, and the eval suite needs to grow automatically from production data.
+Latitude is purpose-built for the use case where W&B’s experiment-tracking model falls short: live production AI applications where failure modes emerge continuously, annotation queues surface them for review, and the eval suite needs to grow automatically from production data.
+And it goes a step further — closing the loop from issue to opened PR by connecting your coding agent.

-Key differentiators vs. W&B:
+Key differentiators vs. W &B:

 • Issue lifecycle tracking (open → annotated → tested → fixed → verified)